MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-workflow-to-flow.md

 ## Turn on each flow

-By default, Power Automate which are shipped out of box are se in a “Off” state.
+Power Automate flows for Field Service Mobile abe set to “Off” By default.
 These Flows include:
-•	Mobile Audit Logging
+- Mobile Audit Logging
-•	Geofencing
+- Geofencing
-•	Push Notifications
+- Push Notifications

 Power Automate is accessed by navigating to https://make.powerapps.com/ and select your environment.
 From there you will select the appropriate solution and Flow you wish to enable.

 To enable a flow simply click into the Flow and then select “Turn On”.

 To enable Geofencing Flow via Power Automate: